Economy of Mexico: History

 Porfirio Díaz, (1876–1911) in whose presidency rapid industrialization took place in foreign capital.

-The Porfiriato brought unprecedented economic growth during the last quarter of the nineteenth century.
-This growth was accompanied by foreign investment and European immigration, the development of railroad networks and the exploitation of the country's natural resources.
+The Porfiriato brought substantial economic growth during the last quarter of the nineteenth century.
+This growth was accompanied by foreign investment, the development of railroad networks, and the exploitation of the country's natural resources.
 Annual economic growth between 1876 and 1910 averaged 3.3%.
 Large-scale ownership made considerable progress while foreign land companies accumulated millions of hectares.
 At the end of Porfirio Díaz's dictatorship, 97% of arable land belonged to 1% of the population and 95% of peasants were landless, becoming farmworkers in huge haciendas or forming an impoverished urban proletariat whose revolts were crushed one by one.

 Political repression and fraud, as well as huge income inequalities exacerbated by the land distribution system based on latifundios, in which large haciendas were owned by a few but worked by millions of impoverished peasants living in precarious conditions, led to the Mexican Revolution (1910–1920), an armed conflict that drastically transformed Mexico's political, social, cultural, and economic structure during the twentieth century.
-The war left a harsh toll on the economy and population, which decreased over the 11-year period between 1910 and 1921.
+The war left a harsh toll on the economy and population, which decreased over the 11 years between 1910 and 1921.
 The reconstruction of the country was to take place in the following decades.